-After the average fuel efficiency of waterborne vehicles was calculated, it was multiplied by the average annual operating hours each vehicle was in operation and the number of waterborne vehicles in the TC.
+After the average fuel efficiency of waterborne vehicles was calculated, it was multiplied by the average annual operating hours each vehicle was in operation and the number of waterborne vehicles in the MW.
 The average annual operating hours was used because in comparison to on-road vehicles, waterborne vehicles measure fuel consumption as a function of time, rather than distance.
 This value was obtained through entries in the Georgian Bay Biosphere's Carbon Calculator, and was assumed to be representative at this time since no other data could be found to suggest otherwise.
 Should more data become available, this value can be updated to improve the accuracy of the gasoline consumption and subsequent GHG emissions reported.

-It should be noted that this calculation is limited in its ability to only consider the fuel consumed by waterborne vehicles that are associated with a residence in the TC.
-In reality, many individuals residing outside of the TC will launch their waterborne vehicles at public boat launches or marinas in the TC to obtain access to Georgian Bay.
+It should be noted that this calculation is limited in its ability to only consider the fuel consumed by waterborne vehicles that are associated with a residence in the MW.
+In reality, many individuals residing outside of the MW will launch their waterborne vehicles at public boat launches or marinas.
 As a result, the fuel consumption and subsequent GHG emissions reported in this baseline is considered to be a conservative estimate.

-For a numeric explanation of the calculation process please see Table 12.
+For a numeric explanation of the calculation process please see Table 11.